pivotal/docs-tap/about-package-profiles.hbs.md

   <tr>
 </table>

-<sup>\*</sup> Only one supply chain should be installed at any given time.
+>**Note:** Only one supply chain should be installed at any given time.
 For information on switching from one supply chain to another, see [Add testing and security scanning to your application](getting-started/add-test-and-security.md).

 ## <a id='language-support'></a> Language and framework support in Tanzu Application Platform

-The following table shows the languages and frameworks that are supported by Tanzu Application Platform components.
+The following table shows the languages and frameworks supported by Tanzu Application Platform components.

 <table>